-More than 75% of sprains and strains in younger athletes can be prevented by simply assessing joint and muscle strength and development and creating a program that will allow for proper training training prior to their season
+More than 75% of sprains and strains in younger athletes can be prevented by simply assessing joint and muscle strength and development and creating a program that will allow for proper training prior to their season

 Did you know physiotherapy can be used to manage the physical complications of cancer and its treatments, maximize mobility with neurological disorders such as stroke, Parkinson’s disease, as well as cardiac and respiratory conditions?

-Did you know that stress incontinence can effect more than 20% of women over 40?
+Did you know that stress incontinence can affect more than 20% of women over 40?
 Physiotherapy can be used in the management and treatment of the disorder with less cost and better results than surgery alone.

-Physiotherapists manage and prevent many physical problems caused by illness, disease, sport and work related injury, aging, and long periods of inactivity.
+Physiotherapists manage and prevent many physical problems caused by illness, disease, sport and work-related injury, aging, and long periods of inactivity.